Art Collectors's Table | House of Finn Juhl

 L: 62/124 cm unfolded | W: 46 cm | H: 60 cm

-Finn Juhl designed the table for his and Niels Vodder's stand at the Cabinetmakers' Guild Exhibition at the Danish Museum of Art & Design in 1948.
-The table is produced in American black walnut, with a solid frame and edges.
+Finn Juhl designed the table for his and Niels Vodder’s stand at the 1948 Cabinetmakers’ Guild Exhibition at the Danish Museum of Art & Design, which they named An Art Collector's Study.
+The table’s distinctive design features a split tabletop that unfolds to reveal a glass case, evoking the feeling of a treasure chamber.
+This unique function, combined with the exhibition’s theme, led to its name—the Art Collector’s Table.
+The table is produced in walnut, with a solid frame and edges.
 The tabletop is veneered, so that one can experience the grain of the tree in an unbroken fashion.
 The glass case is fitted into a separate compartment, which is also made from walnut and is removable.

 Product details